 Just make sure you’re putting out information relevant to the needs of the business you’re applying to

-Add this to your resume outline to add social proof.
+You’re demonstrating your social credibility and authenticity by including this on your resume outline.
 Having professionals who’re ready to vouch for your skill because they’ve worked with you, is an undeniable asset.

-Getting a job fresh out of school can be a bit tough.
+Getting a job nowadays whether you’re experienced or fresh out of school can be tough.

-Companies are looking for skilled professionals with experience, even for junior openings.
+Companies are looking for skilled professionals with the right qualifications with the relevant professional work experience, even for junior openings.

 - Skills – While you may not have any professional experience, it doesn’t mean you aren’t skilled in the job.
-Make sure you list any relevant skills.
+Make sure you list any relevant skills you have

 - Volunteer work – It will show recruiters that you’re self-motivated and you’re ready to do the work.